-Open enrollment is designed to give all interested parents equal opportunity for their child to attend the academy.
-During open enrollment, all applications get equal consideration regardless of date submitted.
-An application received at the end of open enrollment receives equal treatment to one received on the first day of open enrollment.
-Because state and local laws differ, the open enrollment period for each school varies.
+Open Enrollment is designed to give all interested parents equal opportunity for their child to attend the academy.
+During Open Enrollment, all applications get equal consideration regardless of date submitted.
+An application received at the end of Open Enrollment receives equal treatment to one received on the first day of Open Enrollment.
+As state and local laws differ, the Open Enrollment period for each school varies.

 Lotteries are open to the public and parents are encouraged to attend.
 The date, time and place of the lottery is communicated in writing to all applicants.
 Lotteries will be held for any grade in which the number of applications exceeds the number of openings.
 Names are randomly selected and applicants are accepted based on the order in which they are selected.
 The lottery continues until all names are drawn.
 Applicants who are not accepted will be placed on a waiting list in the order their names were selected.

 In order to accommodate parents who have more than one child eligible for enrollment; siblings of students accepted during the lottery (excluding North Carolina and Ohio schools) or currently enrolled students are given preference over students who don’t have accepted or enrolled siblings.
 Siblings will be offered the first available seat in their respective grade or placed on a waiting list with sibling preference.

 Sibling preference is defined as children who have at least one common parent/legal guardian AND are living in the same household at least 50% of the time.